Elephant in Cairo

 An elephant in Cairo is a term used in computer programming to describe a piece of data that matches the search criteria purposefully inserted at the end of a search space, in order to make sure the search algorithm terminates; it is a humorous example of a sentinel value.
-The term derives from a humorous essay circulated on the Internet that was published in Byte magazine on September 1989, describing how various professions would go about hunting elephants.
+The term derives from a humorous essay circulated on the Internet that was published in Byte magazine in September 1989, describing how various professions would go about hunting elephants.

 Algorithm

 When hunting elephants, the article describes programmers as following this algorithm: